cproctor/tcp-ip-simulation/README.md

 request.
 If the request is not for her, she should pass it along to the next person.

 Some nodes have special responsibilities.
-The Name Server(s) has a lookup table, translating peoples’ names into IP addresses.
-When the Name Server(s) receives a request for a name lookup, she should look up that person’s name and return a response containing that person’s name.
+The nameservers have a lookup table, translating peoples’ names into IP addresses.
+When the nameservers receives a request for a name lookup, she should look up that person’s name and return a response containing that person’s name.
 Gateway nodes are responsible for deciding which network they should forward requests to.
 Each